mduckham/pnkg/README.md

 - Gazetters directly available in the repository for ACT, NSW, NT, QLD,, TAS, VIC, and WA.
 - For SA only external link available to download oficail place names gazatteer.
 - Source:
-    - From authoritative organsations (state) only and not from other non official provider
+    - From authoritative organisations (state) only and not from other non official provider
     - Informal resources: [ICSM](https://www.icsm.gov.au/individual-state-and-territory-gazetteers)

 | Jursdiction | Metadata |                                                                Download Link                                             | Data in GitHub | Last Updated |